siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 $$

-The standard output reading instead assigns the bright output density $2u_0$ and predicts no anomalous delay.
-The experiment is therefore a direct time-of-flight test between these two readings.
+The standard output reading instead assigns the bright output density $2u_0$ and therefore gives no anomalous delay.
+The experiment is a direct time-of-flight test between these two readings.

 ---